8bitgeek/OpenNIC-Wizard/README.md

 # About The OpenNIC Project

-"The OpenNIC Project" is an organization of dedicated volunteers who run an alternative DNS network.
+["The OpenNIC Project"](http://www.opennicproject.org) is an organization of dedicated volunteers who run an alternative [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) network.
 OpenNIC is owned and operated by the OpenNIC community.

 Membership is open to all who share an interest in keeping DNS free for all users.

-The goal of The OpenNIC Project is to provide you with quick and reliable DNS services and access to domains not administered by ICANN.
+The goal of The OpenNIC Project is to provide you with quick and reliable DNS services and access to domains not administered by [ICANN](https://www.icann.org/).

-More information about The OpenNIC Project can be found at http://www.opennicproject.org

 OpenNIC provides resolution to all ICANN domains as well as OpenNIC's own TLDs:

-.geek, .free, .bbs, .parody, .oss, .indy, .fur, .ing, .micro, .dyn and .gopher
+.bbs
+.chan
+.cyb
+.dyn
+.geek
+.gopher
+.indy
+.libre
+.neo
+.null
+.o
+.oss
+.oz
+.parody
+.pirate

 # OpenNIC Wizard Features
   - OpenNIC Wizard service continually seeks DNS resolvers with best response times